emersongcardona/projectraven-js/readme.md

 #### bytesToH(bytes: number, si?: boolean)
 _bytesToH_ must receive at least one parameter, that should be the _bytes_ you want to convert.
-And another that is optional, _si_, and is boolean.
+And has another optional parameter named _si_, that is boolean and used to decide the way you want the result.

 See the following example: